yadsendew/yadsendew.github.io/_posts/2019-12-20-Reference-Models.md

 title: Reference Models
 date: 2019-12-20 17:51:00 Z
 ordered: true
+toc: true
 ---

 Because of the many requirements that computer networks need to satisfy, communication in into these is subdivided into layers within reference models.
-The three popular reference models are the **TCP/IP model**, the **OSI reference model** and **hybrid reference model**.
+The three popular reference models are:
+1. **TCP/IP model**
+2. **OSI model**
+3. **Hybrid model**

 ## TCP/IP Reference Model